opensciencegrid/security/docs/index.md

 The OSG Security Team can be contacted at osg-security-team AT opensciencegrid.org

-- OSG Security Officer: Josh Drake drakejc AT iu.edu
+- OSG Security Officer: Josh Drake
-- Zalak Shah: zsshah AT iu.edu
-- Adrian Crenshaw: adrian AT iu.edu
+- Adrian Crenshaw
-- Ryan Kiser: rlkiser AT iu.edu
+- Brian Chase